 The University of Arkansas for Medical Sciences has received a $4.6 million grant from the U.S. Department of Health and Human Services to improve access to quality health care in rural Arkansas by expanding efforts to train and retain primary care physicians.

-“Retaining physicians to provide primary care in Arkansas has been a long-term mission of the College of Medicine,” said program director, UAMS Executive Vice Chancellor and Dean of the College of Medicine Christopher T. Westfall, MD.
+“Retaining physicians to provide primary care in Arkansas has been a long-term mission of the College of Medicine,” said UAMS Executive Vice Chancellor and Dean of the College of Medicine and program director Christopher T. Westfall, MD.
 “Although we have worked to make Arkansas a national leader in retaining our medical graduates, Arkansas still has one of the worst physician shortages in the nation and we’re among the states projected as most likely to have serious primary care shortages by 2025.”

 Over 500,000 Arkansans — over one-sixth of its population — live in an area defined by the federal government as lacking the adequate number of health professionals to serve the population.
 According to the Arkansas Department of Health, 50 out of 75 counties in the state fully or partially meet that definition.

 The Arkansas Medical Education Primary Care Partnerships project is a multi-prong approach to help strengthen long-term health careers pipeline by recruiting and retaining more medical students from rural areas of the state, create more opportunities for students to experience primary care practice in rural settings, and increase the number of rural clinical rotation sites and preceptors.
 Continue reading about the Arkansas Medical Education Primary Care Partnership project here.